dmit4git/full-plate/README.md

 Run/debug .Net Core app in `webapi/NetCore/WebApi` with your IDE, it listens on port 10090 which Nginx forwards to.
 Start React development with `npm run start` in `webapp/react`, dev server listens on port 3000 which Nginx forwards to.

 Open it at [localhost](http://localhost).
+Or add `fullplate.local` domain to `/etc/hosts` for convenience:
+ * `127.0.0.1       fullplate.local` - to access the app at [fullplate.local](http://fullplate.local)
+ * `127.0.0.1       logs.fullplate.local` - to access Graylog at [logs.fullplate.local](http://logs.fullplate.local)

 Stop containers to shut it down: `docker compose --profile dev down`

+### Run Graylog on Linux
+Docker services are configured to send logs to Graylog ([graylog.org](https://go2docs.graylog.org/5-0/what_is_graylog/what_is_graylog.htm)) instead of writing to local log file.
+You can run containerized Graylog stack with `docker compose`.
+Start in `full-plate` directory.
+ * Only once, before starting Graylog for the first time, run setup script to prepare directories for persistent Graylog data:
+   * go to graylog directory: `cd graylog`
+   * add execution permission to the script: `chmod +x setup.sh`
+   * run the script: `./setup.sh`
+   * go back to full-plate directory: `cd ..`
+ * run Graylog
+   * go to compose directory: `cd compose`
+   * start graylog services stack: `docker compose --profile graylog up --detach`
+     * stop it when you want with: `docker compose --profile graylog down`
+ * Only once, configure Graylog input to receive logs from docker compose services:
+   * go to `localhost:9900/system/inputs`
+     * or use `logs.fullplate.local/system/inputs` if you added the record to `/etc/hosts`
+     * default credentials are user: `admin`, password: `admin`
+   * add new `GELF UDP` input
+     * select `GELF UDP` input, and click "Launch new input" button
+     * give the new input a title, for example "GELF-UDP-input", scroll down, click "Launch input"

+Graylog stack is independent of other services and can be started/stopped at any time.

 ## Features
  * **authentication**: user can create new account. sign-in and sign-out